Schools and the Designated Teacher Role

 - Provide Training Days each term (Dates for 2021 TBC)

 - Provide Pupil Premium to make individual impact

 - Offer assistance and guidance to complete a child's EHCP

 - Provide advice with setting wider targets during a PEP meeting

-- Advise on and provide trauma and attatchment training in schools
+- Advise on and provide trauma and attatchment training forDTs and related staff.

 A key responsibility of a DT is to chair PEP meetings and make this a child-centred event, where the child can talk about their education, aspirations and concerns.
 The role of the carer, social worker and Virtual School Teacher & Advisor, is also vital to ensure the best possible outcomes for the child.